-- You will also be paid reasonable medical and like expenses which will include medical treatment for your injury and other related expenses such as household assistance and travel expenses.
+You’ll also be paid reasonable medical and like expenses which will include medical treatment for your injury and other related expenses such as household assistance and travel expenses.

-- There will be proper return to work plans put in place for when you are able to return to work.
+Note: There will be proper return to work plans put in place for when you are able to return to work.
 The employer cannot put unnecessary pressure on you to immediately return to pre-injury duties.

-- You may also be entitled to lump sum compensation.
+You may also be entitled to lump sum compensation.

 What do I do if I sustain an injury at work?

-- Immediately inform your employer that you have sustained an injury at work.
+First things first, immediately inform your employer that you have sustained an injury at work.

 If the employer refuses and/or fails to do so, send this form/copy of the form directly to WorkSafe.
 You can also lodge the Worker’s Injury claim form immediately after the injury, prior to seeing your doctor and obtaining a Certificate of Capacity.

-- Once your WorkCover claim is accepted, the worker’s compensation insurer will be in touch with you and you will be paid your weekly payments, including back payments and reasonable medical and like expenses.
+Once your WorkCover claim is accepted, the worker’s compensation insurer will be in touch with you and you will be paid your weekly payments, including back payments and reasonable medical and like expenses.

 However, you need to keep in mind that it is your legal right to lodge a WorkCover claim and your employer cannot put undue pressure on you not to do so or terminate your employment for doing so.